codeclimate/codeclimate-rubocop/config/contents/style/date_time.md

 ### Safety:

-Autocorrection is not safe, because `DateTime` and `Time` do not have exactly the same behaviour, although in most cases the autocorrection will be fine.
+Autocorrection is not safe, because `DateTime` and `Time` do not have exactly the same behavior, although in most cases the autocorrection will be fine.

 ### Example: